DuendeSoftware/docs.duendesoftware.com/IdentityServer/v5/docs/content/reference/options.md

     The oldest message cookies will be purged once the limit has been reached.
     This effectively indicates how many tabs can be opened by a user when using IdentityServer.

-* ***AllowHostInReturnUrl***
+* ***AllowOriginInReturnUrl***

-    Flag that allows return URL validation to accept full URL that includes the IdentityServer scheme and host name.
+    Flag that allows return URL validation to accept full URL that includes the IdentityServer origin.
 Defaults to *false*.

 ## Caching